OlhaSvezhentseva/python-label_processing/docs/tutorial.rst

 Tutorial
 ========

-*A brief introduction on how to build a workflow using this package*
+*A brief example on how to build a workflow using this package*

 .. contents ::